ChristopherJBarclay/docker-test-app/README.md

 ## This demo app is cloned from Techworld-with-Nana's GitLab repo.

 This project is not my work.
-It is cloned from Techworld-with-Nana's, in conjunction with her Docker Tutorial course on YouTube.
+It is cloned from Techworld-with-Nana's GitLab repo, in conjunction with her Docker Tutorial course on YouTube.

 I am using this repo to test and get used to Docker and Docker workflows.